Winter break activities & connections

 New Year’s Eve happenings

 Check out the (free!)
 First Night Boston events for music and other performances, ice sculptures, a parade, and fireworks!
 Looking for something closer to you?
-Check your local events calendar for fun events, like these ones in Harvard Square.
+Check your local events calendar for fun events.

 Getting outside with the T